-- (1) Michael Roth, Interpublic's Chairman of the Board and Chief Executive Officer, is not included in this table because he is an employee of Interpublic and receives no compensation for his services as director.
-Mr. Roth's compensation as an employee of Interpublic is shown in the Summary Compensation Table on page 43, and the sections that follow the Summary Compensation Table. - (2) Consists of annual retainer fees, Committee chairmanship retainer fees and, for Mr. Thomas, the retainer fee for service as the Presiding Director and as Chair of the Finance Committee for the first six months of 2016. - (3) Consists of the grant date fair value of the restricted stock awards granted on April 29, 2016, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-The assumptions used in the calculation of these amounts are set forth in Note 11 to Interpublic's audited financial statements included in Interpublic's Form 10-K for the year ended December 31, 2016 (the "2016 Form 10-K"). - (4) For each director the amount shown consists entirely of matching charitable contributions made by Interpublic under the Charitable Matching Program.
+(4) Consists of annual retainer fees, Committee chair retainer fees and, for Mr. Thomas, the retainer fee for service as the Presiding Director.

+(5) Consists of the grant date fair value of the restricted stock awards granted on April 28, 2017, computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+The assumptions used in the calculation of these amounts are set forth in Note 9 to Interpublic's audited financial statements included in Interpublic's Form 10-K for the year ended December 31, 2017 (the "2017 Form 10-K").

+(6) For each director the amount shown consists entirely of matching charitable contributions made by Interpublic under the Charitable Matching Program.